Skip to main content

 forge install openzeppelin/openzeppelin-contracts

-In your project, delete the src/Counter.sol contract that was generated with the project and add the above code in a new file called contracts/NFT.sol.
+In your project, delete the src/Counter.sol contract that was generated with the project and add the above code in a new file called src/NFT.sol.
 (You can also delete the test/Counter.t.sol and script/Counter.s.sol files, but you should add your own tests ASAP!).

 To compile our basic NFT contract using Foundry, run: